AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

   -Pheno Phenotype file with two columns, --Pheno Phenotype file with two columns
                         Phenotype file with two columns: IID and pheno

+Currently PrsCAL has two functions:

+1. PrsCAL can be used to calculate PRS for equation you get from first Two Steps from LDpred

+2. PrsCAL can be also used for PRS summary statistics such odds ratios per statdation divitions, p-values, area under curve, percentile, such as Top 20% vs 80% percent etc.....